Skip to Content

 Special Educational Needs (SEN) Schools

-If your child has SEN and attends a mainstream or special school, and already receives free school transport, you do not need to reapply unless your child moves to a new school.
+If your child has SEN and attends a mainstream or special school, and already receives free school transport, you do not usually need to reapply unless your child moves to a new school or when they move from Year 6 to Year 7.

 Transport for low income families